Lane Thomas Player Props: Nationals vs. Rockies

 Rockies Pitching Rankings

-- The pitching staff for the Rockies has a collective 7.4 K/9, the fifth-worst in the league.
+- The 7.7 strikeouts per nine innings compiled by the Rockies pitching staff ranks 24th in MLB.

-- The Rockies have a 5.29 team ERA that ranks 24th across all MLB pitching staffs.
+- The Rockies' 5.49 team ERA ranks 26th among all league pitching staffs.

-- Rockies pitchers combine to surrender 11 total home runs at a rate of 1.4 per game (to rank 22nd in the league).
+- The Rockies rank 19th in baseball in home runs allowed (12 total, 1.3 per game).

-- The Rockies will send Gomber (0-1) to the mound for his second start of the season.
+- The Rockies will look to Feltner (0-1) in his second start this season.

-- His last time out came on Sunday against the San Diego Padres, when the lefty threw six innings, surrendering three earned runs while allowing four hits.
+- His last appearance came on Tuesday against the Los Angeles Dodgers, when the right-hander went 4 2/3 innings, surrendering five earned runs while giving up four hits.

 © 2023 Data Skrive.
 All rights reserved.